Simply copy and paste the following command line in your terminal to create your first Strapi project.

 Feel free to fill out this form for more information.

 This fundraising round is great news for Strapi and the community, but the best is yet to come!
-Thank you again to all the contributors and our dedicated team for making Strapi better every day.
+Thanks again to all the contributors and our dedicated team for making Strapi better daily.
 As a part of our efforts to better the entire Strapi experience, we opened several job positions.
 If you want to be part of the next step in the journey, feel free to apply here!

 Want to try out Strapi?
 Take a look at the getting started guide or test everything out with a live demo.
 It goes without saying, but everyone at Strapi also wishes you the best in these troubling times.
 Stay safe and let's work on building a better future for content together!